Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 This was much more thorough.

-The parent or the children rather of the same-sex couples did worse on 77 out of 80.
+The parent, or the children rather, of the same-sex couples did worse on 77 out of 80.

-No, I want to ask a question really quick.
+I want to ask a question really quick.

-Would you rather so the gays when they adopt are taking kids who don't have homes?
+Would you rather, so the gays when they adopt are taking kids who don't have homes.

-Sometimes intentionally purchasing kids uh through the operation.
+Sometimes intentionally purchasing kids through the IV.

-They go through the same checks as straight couples to adopt.
+With the intention of depriving them, they go through the same checks as straight couples to adopt.

 Can I say a few things really quickly?